The probably obligatory (and four weeks behind) quarantine commentary you‘ve not been waiting for. But what else are you doing anyway?

 Twilight.
 Honestly, that was so bad, I couldn’t finish it and it had already been degraded to a Klobuch (aka the ones that lie in my bathroom, next to the loo, so I have something more interesting than shampoo bottles to read.
 Although, it is with great shame and regret that since phones have gone smart, Klobücher have become an endangered species).
 So read anything but Twilight (the same is valid for its equally popular fan fiction).

 I run, as mentioned above and in various other occasions.
 But I also try and start my day with 15-20 minutes of stretching, planking, Yoga, whatever.
 The best thing is, I suck so much at Yoga (so much, Rachel Bloom should make an anti-Valencia song with me), it makes me laugh so much at how much I suck and what better way is there to start the day than with laughing about yourself?
 Not everybody is a morning person like me, and if you’re not – try take that time each day, and give your body some stretches and some healthy exertion.
 Don’t feel like you gotta come out of lockdown totally ripped.
 But do if you want to.
+And even 5 minutes is better than nothing.

 One Mental Health Exercise.